-5 Things That Piss Me Off About People Who've Never Known What It's Like to be Poor
+5 Things That Piss Me Off About People Who've Never Known What It's Like to Be Poor

 We probably seem painfully ordinary or even invisible.
 We are middle-class-looking people (or "better") who drive unremarkable but reliable cars, usually conjugate verbs correctly and probably went to college.
 We might even have jobs and successes that make us seem like we sailed through the flaming hoops of the privilege circus to land there.
 We look and talk and act like people who have all the hallmarks of a middle-class upbringing, so we are treated that way.

-But underneath our passable exteriors, we know that every step forged ahead, every job secured, every bit of debt reduced, every entree into "better society" is another million light years away from what we lived like before, when were grateful for SPAM, food stamps, and a dental program.
+But underneath our passable exteriors, we know that every step forged ahead, every job secured, every bit of debt reduced, every entree into "better society" is another million light years away from what we lived like before, when we were grateful for SPAM, food stamps, and a dental program.
 But what the outside can recast, the inside may never fully erase — what surprises me most about achieving so-called middle-class status is that you never forget the mentality of what lies just beneath.
-And you most realize this when any number of conversations, assumptions, questions, or comments about money, class, upbringing and etiquette trigger your class rage like some kind of recurring rash, and remind you all too well that you were once and in some ways forever from the wrong side of the tracks.
+And you most realize this when any number of conversations, assumptions, questions, or comments about money, class, upbringing and etiquette trigger your class rage like some kind of recurring rash, and remind you all too well that you were once and in some ways will forever be from the wrong side of the tracks.

 Poor, is, of course, a relative thing.
 There's a popular saying about work in exceptionally impoverished countries: the only thing worse than being exploited is not being exploited.
 If that doesn't make sense to you, you've probably never gone without for long enough to have to think about it all that much.
 Consider yourself lucky.